 Member activity rates in Rwanda have historically been some of the highest in the world.
 However, government restrictions on meetinghouse use have appeared to significantly decrease member activity rates based on the most recent missionary reports available.
 Separation from mission headquarters and no assigned full-time, young missionaries until the early 2010s likely increased the involvement of local members in the teaching and fellowshipping of new converts, thereby increasing convert retention rates.
 The COVID-19 pandemic may have also negatively impacted member activity rates due to disrupted missionary work and church services.
 The size and maturity of other missionary-minded Christian groups in Rwanda may thwart Latter-Day Saint efforts to baptize converts from these groups and lead less-active members to return to their previously affiliated churches given the high amount of religious interest and activity among Rwandans.

 Ethnic Issues and Integration

-Other outreach-focused Christians have experience tremendous growth in Rwanda.
-Rwanda is one of the countries with the highest percentage of self-identified Seventh Day Adventists (11%).
+Other outreach-focused Christians have experienced tremendous growth in Rwanda.
+The total number of Latter-day Saints in Rwanda is less than three times the number of Seventh-day Adventist congregations in the country.
+Rwanda is one of the countries with the highest percentage of self-identified Seventh-day Adventists (12%).
 During the 2000s, Adventists organized approximately 500 new congregations and baptized between 17,500 and 40,700 new converts annually.
-There were approximately half a million Adventists in 2011.
-Jehovah’s Witnesses reported 15,705 active members in 375 congregations in 2008.
-These denominations have seen strong growth in Rwanda as a result of a long established presence in the country and strong national outreach primarily through the mobilization of local members.
+There were nearly one million Adventists in 2020.
+Jehovah’s Witnesses reported 31,397 active members in 570 congregations in 2020.
+These denominations have seen strong growth in Rwanda because of a long-established presence in the country and strong national outreach primarily through the mobilization of local members.